 2017 Distinguished Alumnus Award

 Dr. Marty Vanier, Manhattan, Kansas, is the recipient of a 2017 Distinguished Alumnus Award from the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
 This award recognizes Dr. Vanier for her outstanding achievements, humanitarian service and contributions to the veterinary profession.
-This award is presented during the 79th Annual Conference for Veterinarians on Sunday, June 4.
+The award was presented during the 79th Annual Conference for Veterinarians on Sunday, June 4, 2017.

 “The K-State College of Veterinary Medicine has long been known for training and developing leaders in veterinary medicine whether they be practitioners, researchers, faculty members, those involved in organized veterinary medicine or those working in interdisciplinary fields” said Dr. Vanier.
 "The Veterinary Medical Alumni Association has honored many of these leaders.
 I am thrilled and deeply honored to be selected to join this group.
 I am very proud of our college and the work it is doing in research, training students and assisting our alumni in advancing veterinary medicine.”